thin-edge/thin-edge.io_examples/StreamingAnalytics/README.md

 The quickstart example (see [Quick Start](#quick-start)) and the samples in this directory show some examples of EPL for some basic use cases.
 The full EPL reference can be found [here](https://www.apamacommunity.com/documents/10.11.0.1/apama_10.11.0.1_webhelp/ApamaDoc/index.html).

-## Deploying the Project
+## Deploying a Project
-To deploy the project, use the `engine_deploy` utility provided with apama.
+To deploy a project, use the `engine_deploy` utility provided with apama.
 Navigate to the workspace directory in a command prompt/terminal and run the following command in an `apama_env` prompt (see ['Setting up the environment using the apama command prompt'](https://www.apamacommunity.com/documents/10.11.0.1/apama_10.11.0.1_webhelp/apama-webhelp/#page/apama-webhelp%2Fco-DepAndManApaApp_setting_up_the_environment_using_the_apama_command_prompt.html) ).
 ```
 engine_deploy --outputDeployDir project <project-src-dir>
 ```
 Take the 'project' directory output by `engine_deploy` and copy it to the `/etc/tedge/apama` directory on the Raspberry Pi.

-# Launching the Project
+# Launching a Project
 To launch the project, use the command below to start the service.
 The restart function first checks to see if the project is already running and attempts to perform a graceful shutdown of the correlator if it is.
 It then starts a new correlator with the project located in /etc/tedge/apama/project

 ```